tiemma/sonic-dr/README.md

 2. Backup files in order and write data obtained from 1 into a metadata.json file in the root backup directory

-After the generation of data from 1, the map is sorted to ensure it is resolvable for integrity reasons and is written out by a normal backup processed across mapped across workers in a concurrent fashion.
+After the generation of data from 1, the map is sorted to ensure it is resolvable for integrity reasons and is written out by a normal backup, processed across mapped workers in a concurrent fashion.

 ## Restore

 1. Generate a dependency matrix to assist with resolving multiple table foreign key relationships

-This is generated using the inDegree map and sets a route from the independent nodes to the tables.
+This is generated using the inDegree map and sets a route from the independent table to the table in question with a dependency.

-The multiple allow us to resolve multiple foreign keys and hence the tables independently across various workers.
+The multiple rows allow us to resolve multiple foreign keys and hence the tables independently across various workers.

 ```text
 {